[A] [B] [C] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 DIGITAL CAMERA - A camera that takes pictures without film, but instead records the image on an image sensor chip in a format that is readable by a computer.

 DIGITAL ZOOM - Zoom effect in some digital cameras that is not true (optical) zoom, but is instead an enlargement of the information from the center of the CCD or CMOS (image sensor).
+It is literally a cropping of the image at the sensor to give the illusion of the use of a telephoto zoom lens.
+Although the camera's software interpolates the image so that it has the same resolution as a normal (non-digitally zoomed) image, it is not as sharp as an image created with an optical zoom lens.

 DIN - German standards system that expressed a film speed rating by a number followed by a degree symbol ( ° ).
 DIN derives its name from the initials of the Deutsche Industrie Normen or Deutsche Industries Norm.
 The DIN system has been replaced by the more universal ISO system.